skygear-demo/skymail/README.md

 - Update the template UI as you wish
 - Update Skygear API Endpoint and API Key (in HTML files)
 - Deploy updated code to Skygear - using [Skycli](https://github.com/SkygearIO/skycli).
 - Try it out!
+Hosted at `/static/` of your app path.

 ## Custom Settings

-Please set up custom settings in [settings.py](settings.py).
+You can set up custom settings in [settings.py](settings.py).

 ### Turning off recaptcha (not recommended)